Updated October 2018

 But I have a school group of 50-plus.
 How do we get tickets?

-School, religious and community-based organizations with groups of 10 or more should call ETIX Customer Support Center at (800) 514-3849 or (919) 653-0443.
+When the museum is accepting group reservations, school, religious and community-based organizations with 10 or more attendees should call ETIX Customer Support Center at (800) 514-3849 or (919) 653-0443.
 The museum recommends one adult chaperone for every five students.
 For popular spring tour dates, call early.

 Note that if you are working with a tour operator like Julian Tours, the process is slightly different, and you should discuss your needs with the company.